Spider-Man: Into the Spider-Verse: Home media

 Spider-Man: Into the Spider-Verse was released on digital download by Sony Pictures Home Entertainment on February 26, 2019, with Blu-ray, Ultra HD Blu-ray, and DVD releases following on March 19.
 All releases were accompanied by a short film featuring Spider-Ham entitled Caught in a Ham.
-An extended cut called the Alt-Universe Cut, featuring 30 minutes of unreleased footage, including some scenes with Miles' roommate, Ganke, and a deleted cameo with Tom Cruise and James Cameron, was also featured on its home video release.
+An extended cut called the Alt-Universe Cut, featuring 30 minutes of unreleased footage, including some scenes with Miles's roommate, Ganke, and a deleted cameo with Tom Cruise and James Cameron, was also featured on its home video release.
 Spider-Man: Into the Spider-Verse was also released in Blu-ray 3D format in several regions, outside of the United States and United Kingdom, on April 10, 2019.

 In the United Kingdom, it was aired on Sky Cinema Premiere in 2019.
 It drew 1.1 million viewers, making it the year's eighth most-watched film on pay TV channels.

 In April 2021, Sony signed a deal with Disney giving them access to their legacy content, including Spider-Man: Into the Spider-Verse and its sequels, to stream on Disney+ and Hulu and appear on Disney's linear television networks.
 Disney's access to Sony's titles would come following their availability on Netflix.
 Into the Spider-Verse had previously been available on Starz and FX.
 The film became available on Disney+ in the United Kingdom, Australia and Japan on June 17, 2022, and on September 9, 2022 in Latin America and Europe.

 Reception

 Box office

-Spider-Man: Into the Spider-Verse grossed $190.2 million in the United States and Canada, and $203.4 million in other territories, for a total worldwide gross of $394 million, against a production budget of $90 million.
+Spider-Man: Into the Spider-Verse grossed $190.2 million in the United States and Canada, and $204.6 million in other territories, for a total worldwide gross of $395 million, against a production budget of $90 million.
 On January 31, 2019, the film surpassed Hotel Transylvania 2 to become Sony Pictures Animation's highest-grossing film domestically, unadjusted for inflation.

 In the United States and Canada, Into the Spider-Verse was released on the same weekend as Mortal Engines and The Mule, and was projected to gross $30–35 million from 3,813 theaters in its opening weekend.
 It made $12.6 million on its first day, including $3.5 million from Thursday night previews, and went on to debut to $35.4 million, finishing first at the box office and marking the best ever December opening for an animated film.
 The film made $16.7 million in its second weekend, finishing fourth, behind newcomers Aquaman, Bumblebee and Mary Poppins Returns, and then $18.3 million in its third weekend, finishing fourth again.
 In its fifth weekend the film made $13 million, finishing in fourth for a third straight week.
 On March 1–3, the weekend following its Best Animated Feature win at the Academy Awards, the film was added to 1,661 theaters (for a total of 2,104) and made $2.1 million, marking a 138% increase from the week before.